typhoidgenomics/TyphiNET/README.md

   ## Description

-  This web dashboard allows the user visualize Salmonella Typhi genotypes and AMR data sourced from Pathogen Watch.
+  TyphiNET is a dashboard for visualising global Salmonella Typhi genotype and antimicrobial resistance data.
+Our interface allows you to search for specific data on indivual countries, and over specific time periods.
+Data are regularly updated (last updated November 5th 2020) from [Pathogewatch]("https://pathogen.watch/").